ACEsuit/ACEpotentials.jl/docs/src/tutorials/index.md

 ### Fitting potentials from the command line

-ACE potentials can be fitted from the command line using a dictionary stored in a `.json` or `.yaml` file to specify the parameters.
-This tutorials show how to do this:
+ACE potentials can be fitted from the command line using a dictionary stored in a `.json` or `.yaml` file to specify the parameters:

 * [TiAl Potential (command line JSON)](./first_example_json.md)